rahulshenoy27/Virat-Kohli-Career-Dashboard/README.md

 # Virat-Kohli-International-Career-Dashboard
 ## Overview
-This project is a Power BI dashboard analyzing Virat Kohli's in ternational batting career (2008 - BGT 2024-25).
+This project is a Power BI dashboard analyzing Virat Kohli's international batting career (2008 - BGT 2024-25).
 It provides insights into his performances across formats using data sourced from ESPN Cricinfo and transformed with Power Query.

 ## Data Source
 * Data fetched using Power BI’s "Get Data" feature from ESPN Cricinfo.